HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 In this section we will explain how to run the simple collaborative filtering algorithm described [previously](#sec-computing-recommendations) using the MapReduce paradigm.

-Using the [Hadoop](http://hadoop.apache.org/) framework it is possible to build MapReduce workflows using a variety of different languages.
-If you your task is specifically to run some well-known data mining algorithm in parallel, then there is a set of pre-build solution made for you and packaged in the [Mahout](https://mahout.apache.org/) library.
+Using the Hadoop framework [\[8\]](#ref-8) it is possible to build MapReduce workflows using a variety of different languages.
+If you your task is specifically to run some well-known data mining algorithm in parallel, then there is a set of pre-build solution made for you and packaged in the Mahout library [\[9\]](#ref-9).
 Mahout also includes some configurable collaborative filtering algorithm, however in order to have the highest degree of flexibility we decided to build our own.

 Translating an algorithm into a series of MapReduce steps is usually far from trivial.
-If you want to rely on a higher level of abstraction then the [Pig](http://pig.apache.org/) scripting language is an indispensable tool to master.
+If you want to rely on a higher level of abstraction then the Pig scripting language [\[10\]](#ref-10) is an indispensable tool to master.
 A script written in Pig can be automatically translated into a series of MapReduce steps terribly simplifying the job of understanding and maintaining your workflow.

 Before jumping into the Pig script let's see conceptually what it is supposed to do.
 We assume to start with a set of enquiries extracted from the database.
 That list is simply made of tuples `<user, property>` like the following one: